freenas/freenas-docs/userguide/intro.rst

 * The :guilabel:`All Disks` checkbox has been added to :menuselection:`Tasks --> S.M.A.R.T.
 Tests --> ADD`.

+* The :guilabel:`Allow taking empty snapshots` checkbox has been added to
+  :menuselection:`Tasks --> Periodic Snapshot Tasks --> Add`.

 * The :guilabel:`Use --fast-list` checkbox has been added to :menuselection:`Tasks --> Cloud Sync Tasks --> ADD`.